 - Complete the online application and hit the 'submit' button (due by 11:59pm Wednesday, August 8, 2018).

 - Submit supporting documents.
 Print the document checklist found within the application as your cover sheet.
-Paperwork packets must be received or postmarked by Wednesday, August 8, 2018).
+Paperwork packets can be dropped off in person or mailed (postmarked by Wednesday, August 8, 2018).
 Remember this is sensitive and confidential information, so if mailing we recommend using certified mail.

 - Receive award notification and instructions for claiming the funds.

-APPLY NOW! through PeopleSoft (go to My Benefits tile -> Child Care Scholarships -> Application).
+APPLY NOW! through PeopleSoft (go to Self-Service -> Childcare Scholarship App)